 Structural Equation Models

 It is also common for statisticians to work at research institutions.
-The education also provides eligibility for graduate studies in statistics.
+The qualification also provides eligibility for PhD studies in Statistics.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in statistics.